Muhimbi/PDF-Converter-Services/Java/Convert And Watermark/README.md

 # Convert and Watermark Documents
 The Java sample provided in this section uses the *[Muhimbi PDF Converter Services](http://www.muhimbi.com/Products/PDF-Converter-Services/summary.aspx)* to convert (if needed) a file and add a watermarks (also known as stamping).
 Additional sample code to convert, merge, watermark, secure and OCR files [can be found here](../).

+For background details about applying watermarks using Java, see [this Blog post](http://blog.muhimbi.com/2010/06/using-pdf-watermarking-features-from.html).

 Any questions?
 [Drop us a line](http://www.muhimbi.com/contact.aspx), we love to help.